arejula27/btc-nostr/README.md

 Before running the program you must configure it.
-Change the name of `conf.template` to `conf` and edit ALL the fields, if you miss someone the program could fail or have a unexpected behaviour.
+Change the name of `conf.template` to `conf` and edit ALL the fields, if you miss someone the program could fail or have an unexpected behaviour.
 For running use `go build` on the project root directory and then run the executable.
 At this moment the conf file must be on the same directory as the executable.